 You want them to yield to gentle pressure.
 If they’re too ripe, you’ll get avocado mush that’s brown – not good.
 You also need additional fresh ingredients – fresh limes, tomatoes (in season or canned tomatoes), fresh jalapenos, onion, good sea or kosher salt and cilantro to make a good base guacamole.
-The lime juice acts as an “activator” for the avocado; it essentially balances out the butteriness.
+The lime juice acts as an “activator” for the avocado because it essentially balances out the butteriness.

 The jalapenos give it a nice little spicy kick, so you can add as much as you want depending on your heat tolerance.

-Here’s a few guacamole recipes I’ve made that have been popular with my family and friends.
+Here are a few guacamole recipes I’ve made that have been popular with my family and friends.
 One thing I love about making guacamole is that you can make it your own!